 Fig. 5 – Example of UNKN’s posts to underground cybercrime forums

 The most recent update to REvil is the addition of a variant to encrypt Linux systems and VMware ESXi virtual machines.
 In May, UNKN announced that the group was developing a Linux version of the ransomware and one for network-attached storage (NAS) devices.
 The Linux version of REvil, which also targets ESXi, has now been discovered in the wild.
 It is an ELF64 executable file that includes the same configuration options utilised by the more common Windows executable version of REvil.
 When executed on ESXi servers, it will run the ESXCLI tool to list all running ESXi virtual machines and terminate them.
 It will then close any open virtual machine disk (VMDK) files so that the ransomware can encrypt them.

-The targeting of VMware ESXi servers has proven successful for ransomware operators and will continue to be so – while organisations fail to secure them.
+The targeting of VMware ESXi servers has proven successful for ransomware operators and will continue to be so while so many remain unsecured.
 By targeting the management servers this way, ransomware can encrypt multiple virtual machines at once with a single command.
 Here, REvil is following a trend pioneered by others.
 Ransomware operations such as Babuk, RansomExx, DarkSide, and Hellokitty have all previously created Linux encryptors to target ESXi virtual machines.
 [1, 2]

 Fig. 6 – Timeline of the REvil ransomware campaign by Cyjax